The Medicare Quality Payment Program

 payers—Medicaid, private insurance, and Medicare Advantage—in the thresholds beginning in 2019.

 Merit-Based Incentive Payment System (MIPS)

-Those clinicians not participating in an A-APM will need to participate in MIPS, which focuses on quality improvement and efficiency.
-Previously, only physicians and a select few additional specialties were eligible to participate in MIPS.
-However, audiologists and SLPs are now included in MIPS, effective January 1, 2019.
+Those clinicians not participating in an A-APM may need to participate in MIPS, which focuses on quality improvement and efficiency.
+Audiologists and SLPs are now included in MIPS, effective January 1, 2019.
 The MIPS payment adjustment—applied in 2021 based on a clinician's performance in 2019—is +/- 7%.

-Given the limited number of A-APMs available to audiologists and SLPs at this time, MIPS will become the primary mechanism to earn adequate reimbursement from Medicare.
-Clinicians participating in MIPS will earn a 0.25% annual payment adjustment beginning in 2026.
+Given the limited number of A-APMs available to audiologists and SLPs at this time, MIPS will become the primary mechanism to earn positive payment adjustments from Medicare.
+Clinicians that are eligible for MIPS reporting are benchmarked against peers in to up to four categories of

 MIPS has four performance categories:

 For detailed information on MIPS, see ASHA's guide for audiologists and SLPs.